motorro/firebase-ai-chat/README.md

 In the sample project you can find the script to create a [sample assistant](https://github.com/motorro/firebase-openai-chat-project/blob/master/Firebase/assistant/src/createCalculatorAssistant.ts) to be a calculator.
 Take a look at the prompt and function definitions there for an example.

-The library supports function tool calling by providing a map of function dispatchers to `OpenAiChatWorker`.
+The library supports function tool calling by providing a map of function dispatchers to `VertexAiChatWorker`.
 The dispatcher is a [simple state reducer function](src/aichat/ToolsDispatcher.ts):

 ```typescript